DanielLiu1123/grpc-starter/website/docs/40-version.md

 ---
-sidebar_position: 100
+sidebar_position: 40
 ---

 # Version Matrix

 [`grpc-starter-dependencies`](https://central.sonatype.com/artifact/io.github.danielliu1123/grpc-starter-dependencies)
-provides dependency management for grpc and protobuf, so you only need to use the version of `grpc-starter-dependencies` aligned with Spring Boot.
+provides dependency management for gRPC and Protobuf, so you only need to use the version of `grpc-starter-dependencies` aligned with Spring Boot.

 | Spring Boot    | grpc-starter-dependencies | grpc-java | protobuf-java |